mlflow/mlflow/docs/source/llms/deployments/guides/step2-query-deployments.rst

 Completion models are designed to finish sentences or respond to prompts.

 To query these models via the MLflow AI Gateway, you need to provide a ``prompt`` parameter, which is the string the Language Model (LLM) will respond to.
-The deployments server also accommodates various other parameters.
+The gateway server also accommodates various other parameters.
 For detailed information, please refer to the documentation.

 .. code-section::